Gustavo067/Gustavo067/Readme.md

-### Hi there 👋
+### Hello, my name is Gustavo Medeiros 👋

-Hello, my name is Gustavo Medeiros, and I am a software developer with a degree in Computer Science.
+I am a software developer with a degree in Computer Science.
 I have experience in developing modern applications, focusing on front-end technologies like React and React Native.
 I began my career in 2020, and since then, I have been honing my skills to deliver efficient and innovative solutions.

 Throughout my journey, I have worked on challenging projects that involved developing intuitive and functional interfaces, always aiming to meet the needs of end users.
 I am passionate about technology and continuously stay updated on new tools and practices that can enhance my work.